Lightstreamer/Lightstreamer-example-HelloWorld-adapter-java/README.md

 </adapters_conf>
 ```

 We assign an <b>ID</b> to our Adapter: <b>"HELLOWORLD"</b>.
-This is the same that we used in the setAdapterName method of the client.
-Then, we define a default Metadata Adapter (a Metadata Adapter is responsible for managing authentication, authorization, and quality of service; we don't need any custom behavior for our application).
+This is the same that we used in the setAdapterName method of the client.<br>
+Then, we define a default Metadata Adapter in this case the [LiteralBasedProvider](https://github.com/Weswit/Lightstreamer-example-ReusableMetadata-adapter-java), that usually comes pre-installed in the Lightstreamer server (a Metadata Adapter is responsible for managing authentication, authorization, and quality of service; we don't need any custom behavior for our application).
 And we define the main class of our brand new Data Adapter.<br>
 An example of deploy directory of this Data Adapter is shown in the "deploy.zip" file of [latest release](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java/releases) of this project.

 ## Ready To Go ##